gatling/frontline-doc/content/reference/current/admin/users/index.md

 ### Permissions

-There are 4 different user roles in FrontLine:
+There are 4 different user roles in Gatling Enterprise:

 - System Admin
 - Team Admin